OSGeo/gdal/gdal/doc/source/api/csharp_compile.rst

 :program:`MONO = YES`

-.. note mcs.exe must be in the PATH.
+.. note:: mcs.exe must be in the PATH.

 Building on Linux/OSX